Home

 • Damage caused to your passengers (but not to yourself)

-What does private liability insurance cover?
+What does private third party liability insurance cover?

 Your third party liability insurance policy covers you and all members of your household.